Pádraig Faulkner

 In 1965, Faulkner was appointed Parliamentary Secretary to the Minister for the Gaeltacht by the Taoiseach, Seán Lemass.
 He was appointed to the Cabinet by the new Taoiseach Jack Lynch in 1968 and served in every Fianna Fáil-led government until 1980.
 During the Arms Crisis he was a Lynch loyalist.
 He was one of a number of TDs and Senators who gathered in Dublin Airport to welcome Lynch home from the United States after the defendants had been found not guilty at the Arms Trial.
 This gathering has been arranged by his constituency colleague, Frank Aiken.
-Nine years later in 1979 one of those defendants, Charles J. Haughey, was elected Taoiseach.
+Nine years later in 1979 one of those defendants, Charles Haughey, was elected Taoiseach.
 Faulkner was retained in the Cabinet until 1980 as Minister of Defence when he was elected Ceann Comhairle of Dáil Éireann.
 It was rumoured by various political correspondents that George Colley insisted that he personally appoint the Ministers for Defence and Justice in the 1979 Cabinet.
 Faulkner rebuts this in his autobiography.
 Haughey as a former Army Officer took offence to that claim from certain sections of the media that he would subvert the Army as his father had died as an Army Officer himself.

 Faulkner was subsequently appointed to the Council of State by President Patrick Hillery in 1984.

 Following the election of a new Ceann Comhairle immediately after the 1981 general election, he retired to the backbenches before retiring from politics at the 1987 general election.
 In a Dáil career that spanned thirty years, his most notable achievements include the introduction of the legislation to establish two commercial semi-State companies, An Post and Telecom Éireann.
 He also played a notable role in the establishment of the Regional College of Technology in Dundalk now Dundalk Institute of Technology and the Faulkner Building is named after him as a result.
 Faulkner, while Minister for Transport & Power, also oversaw part of the introduction of the Dublin Area Rapid Transit.